comScore pixel

 April13cm2.6 days

-The average snowfall forecast during week 4 of May for Puy St Vincent is 2 cm.
-There are typically 0.5 snowy days during this week.
-Puy St Vincent prevailing weather and snow conditions during the last week of May at the middle elevation of the ski area at 2075m, based on historical averages over the last 14 years: At this time of year the mean freezing level (3120m) is well above the mid altitude of Puy St Vincent.
-A day with snowfall occurs on average every second year during the last week of May but it rains much more frequently, with rain falling on three or four days during this particular week of May.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 4cm.
-Temperatures averaging above freezing both night and day in Puy St Vincent during week four of May with average maximum temperature 7.7°C and minimum temperature 5.8°C at the mid altitude.
+The average snowfall forecast during week 3 of April for Puy St Vincent is 12 cm.
+There are typically 2.6 snowy days during this week.
+Puy St Vincent prevailing weather and snow conditions during the third week of April at the middle elevation of the ski area at 2075m, based on historical averages over the last 17 years: At this time of year the typical freezing level (2317m) is close to the middle elevation of Puy St Vincent.
+On average, expect two or three days with snowfall per week in Puy St Vincent in the middle of April but with a long-term average of one wet day during this week every year.
+Forecast model average snowfall for the week is 12cm.
+Temperatures generally above freezing both night and day in Puy St Vincent during week three of April with average maximum temperature 2.1°C and minimum temperature 0.4°C at the middle elevation.
 Expect the sun to come out on two or three days per week.
-Generally light winds (average 8km/h).
+Generally light winds (average 8km/h) are unlikely to affect lift operations.
+Calm, sunny and below freezing ideal weather days that follow fresh snow (bluebird powder days) are in short supply, occuring this week on average one year in 1 while powder days that don't have ideal weather conditions also happen, on average one day every second year during this week in any given year.

 Snow History: Compare Resorts